-'''

-Logic.mk_implies (A, B) produces a Pure implication A \Longrightarrow B.
+Logic.mk_implies (A, B) produces a Pure implication $A \Longrightarrow B$.

-'''

-- Types ctyp and cterm represent certified types and terms, respectively.
+Types ctyp and cterm represent certified types and terms, respectively.
 These are abstract datatypes that guarantee that its values have passed the full well-formedness (and well-typedness) checks, relative to the declarations of type constructors, constants etc. in the background theory.

 The abstract types ctyp and cterm are part of the same inference kernel that is mainly responsible for thm.
-Thus syntactic operations on ctyp and cterm are located in the Thm module, even though theorems are not yet involved at that stage. - Thm.ctyp_of $ctxt \ \tau$ and Thm.cterm_of $ctxt \ t$ explicitly check types and terms, respectively.
+Thus syntactic operations on ctyp and cterm are located in the Thm module, even though theorems are not yet involved at that stage.

+- Thm.ctyp_of $ctxt \ \tau$ and Thm.cterm_of $ctxt \ t$ explicitly check types and terms, respectively.
 This also involves some basic normalizations, such expansion of type and term abbreviations from the underlying theory context.
 Full re-certification is relatively slow and should be avoided in tight reasoning loops. - Thm.apply, Thm.lambda, Thm.all, Drule.mk_implies etc. compose certified terms (or propositions) incrementally.
 This is equivalent to Thm.cterm_of after unchecked \$, lambda, Logic.all, Logic.mk_implies etc., but there can be a big difference in performance when large existing entities are composed by a few extra constructions on top.
 There are separate operations to decompose certified terms and theorems to produce certified terms again. - Type thm represents proven propositions.
 This is an abstract datatype that guarantees that its values have been constructed by basic principles of the Thm module.
 Every thm value refers its background theory, cf. §1.1.1. - Thm.transfer thy thm transfers the given theorem to a larger theory, see also §1.1.
 This formal adjustment of the background context has no logical significance, but is occasionally required for formal reasons, e.g. when theorems that are imported from more basic theories are used in the current situation. - Thm.assume, Thm.forall_intr, Thm.forall_elim, Thm.implies_intr, and Thm.implies_elim correspond to the primitive inferences of figure 2.2. - Thm.generalize $(\vec{\alpha}, \vec{x})$ corresponds to the generalize rules of figure 2.4.
-Here collections of type and term variables are generalized simultaneously, specified by the given basic names.

-- Thm.instantiate $(\vec{\alpha}s, \vec{x}{\tau})$ corresponds to the instantiate rules of figure 2.4.
+Here collections of type and term variables are generalized simultaneously, specified by the given basic names. - Thm.instantiate $(\vec{\alpha}s, \vec{x}{\tau})$ corresponds to the instantiate rules of figure 2.4.
 Type variables are substituted before term variables.
 Note that the types in \vec{x}{τ} refer to the instantiated versions. - Thm.add_axiom ctxt (name, A) declares an arbitrary proposition as axiom, and retrieves it as a theorem from the resulting theory, cf. axiom in figure 2.2.
-Note that the low-level representation in the axiom table may differ slightly from the returned theorem. - Thm.add_oracle (binding, oracle) produces a named oracle rule, essentially generating arbitrary axioms on the fly, cf. axiom in figure 2.2. - Thm.add_def ctxt unchecked overloaded (name, $c \ \vec{x} \equiv t$) states a definitional axiom for an existing constant c.
+Note that the low-level representation in the axiom table may differ slightly from the returned theorem.

+- Thm.add_oracle (binding, oracle) produces a named oracle rule, essentially generating arbitrary axioms on the fly, cf. axiom in figure 2.2. - Thm.add_def ctxt unchecked overloaded (name, $c \ \vec{x} \equiv t$) states a definitional axiom for an existing constant c.
 Dependencies are recorded via Theory.add_deps, unless the unchecked option is set.
-Note that the low-level representation in the axiom table may differ slightly from the returned theorem. - Theory.add_deps $ctxt name c{\tau} \vec{d}{\sigma}$ declares dependencies of a named specification for constant c{τ} , relative to existing specifications for constants \vec{d}{σ} .
-This also works for type constructors.
+Note that the low-level representation in the axiom table may differ slightly from the returned theorem. - Theory.add_deps ctxt name c{τ} \vec{d}{σ} declares dependencies of a named specification for constant c{τ} , relative to existing specifications for constants \vec{d}{σ} .
+This also works for type constructors. - Thm_Deps.all_oracles thms returns all oracles used in the internal derivation of the given theorems; this covers the full graph of transitive dependencies.
+The result contains an authentic oracle name; if Proofterm.proofs was at least 1 during the oracle inference, it also contains the position of the oracle invocation and its proposition.
+See also the command thm oracles.